cgarren/spotifydata/README.md

 * pie shart of genres (group similar ones to get a better idea of overall makeup?
 ML?)
 * Number of unique artists/albums
 * Put stats in playlist boxes on playlist select page for easy comparison
+* Make genres clickable and to go every noise at once

 ### Feedback
 * add a way to see how many songs you have saved from a particular artist